-An SPC is a new creation of the latest Oman Commercial Companies Law which was issued by Royal Decree No. 18 of 2019 (the CCL).
-Essentially, an SPC has the same features as an LLC except that it has only one shareholder.
+A SPC is a new creation of the latest Oman Commercial Companies Law which was issued by Royal Decree No. 18 of 2019 (the CCL).
+Essentially, a SPC has the same features as an LLC except that it has only one shareholder.

-An SAOC is a more complex form of limited liability entity often used for larger and more diverse shareholder groups with less protections for minority shareholders.
+A SAOC is a more complex form of limited liability entity often used for larger and more diverse shareholder groups with less protections for minority shareholders.
 An SAOC can undertake work in both the public and private sectors and requires a minimum of three shareholders.
 It is subject to stricter initial and ongoing corporate governance requirements than an LLC or SPC (for example, an annual shareholder meeting with attendance by the Ministry of Commerce, Industry and Investment Promotion (the MOCIIP) is required, and registration with each of the Muscat Clearing and Depository SAOC (the MCD) and the Muscat Stock

 Exchange (the MSX) is needed).
-It is possible to register a share pledge in respect of an SAOC so this form is often chosen when there is a requirement to raise finance (as such security can be granted).
-Note that an SAOC which lists its shares on the primary MSX market transforms into a public joint stock company (SAOG).
+It is possible to register a share pledge in respect of a SAOC so this form is often chosen when there is a requirement to raise finance (as such security can be granted).
+Note that a SAOC which lists its shares on the primary MSX market transforms into a public joint stock company (SAOG).

 A Branch is an entity which is wholly 'owned' by its foreign parent company.
 It is viewed as an extension of its parent company and does not have a separate legal personality (and therefore its parent will be responsible for the liabilities of the Branch).
-The establishment of a Branch is usually linked to a contract with an Oman Government entity (or an entity which is held to be sufficiently linked with the Oman Government) and the life span of the Branch usually mirrors the duration of such contract.
+The establishment of a Branch has been historically only linked to a contract with an Oman Government entity (or an entity which is held to be sufficiently linked with the Oman Government) and the lifespan of the Branch usually mirrors the duration of such contract.
+However, we have recently seen that the MOCIIP is moving away from this requirement and it is now permissible to establish branches to serve both the private and the public sectors in certain circumstances.